Mastering Risk Control – notepad and laptop

 Understanding Risk Management

-Fundamentally, this means identifying risks, assessing their nature and severity, setting priorities, and then taking measures to eliminate or minimise the probability of their occurrence and/or impact.
+Fundamentally, this means identifying risks, assessing their nature and severity, setting priorities, and then taking measures to eliminate or minimise the probability of their occurrence and impact.

-The aim is to anticipate and cope with future risks, whether financial, operational, or strategic, to enable the business to achieve its purposes with minimum disturbance.
+The aim is to anticipate and cope with future financial, operational, or strategic risks so that the business can achieve its purposes with minimum disturbance.

 The risk management process typically follows these steps: